interledger-deprecated/five-bells-ledger/docs/documentation.md

 Before Five Bells, banks would have clerks running around visiting other banks all day and [legend has it](http://www.theguardian.com/money/2008/feb/03/personalfinancenews.consumeraffairs1) that two exhausted messengers were taking a break and recognized each other at a crowded inn.
 And thus the idea of meeting in a central place every day was born.

-With the Five Bells protocol, we're aiming to create a venue for another orders-of-magnitude improvement in settlement efficiency.
+With the Five Bells protocol, we're aiming to create a venue for another orders-of-magnitude improvement in payment efficiency.
 And we're looking to do it in the spirit of simple and pragmatic solutions.

 The Five Roles